When we bought the bed and breakfast in 2008, cleaning up the forest and walking around the property became a part of our routine.

-After years of working as a multi-media artist combining video, film and performance with painted or sculptural objects, I became acutely aware of the toxicity involved in creating with widely used art materials.
-It seemed like a natural fit to start creating with the plants and flowers that I found during our walks in the woods and around the property.
+After years of working as a multi-media artist, I became acutely aware of the toxicity involved in creating with widely used art materials.
+It seemed like a natural fit to start creating with plants and flowers found in nature.

 The process itself has a healing effect.
 Not only do I experience the preventative health benefits of shinrin-yoku/forest bathing, I also enjoy the light physical exercise and the sounds and smells that soothe the senses.
-On an emotional level, the practice of creating an offering or commemorative piece helps me to set intentions and release through the process of creation.
+On an emotional level, being in nature helps ease heightened emotions and brings a sense of peace and contentment.

-I began the journey of creating with natural materials by making mandalas – a calming interactive form of meditation.
-The process itself is designed to help access answers from within.
+I began the journey of creating with natural materials by making mandalas – a calming interactive form of meditation that is designed to help access answers from within.

 I also enjoy re-arranging things in nature and creating figures with stones, leaves and other objects.
 To celebrate our 10th wedding anniversary, I created a depiction of our family using some of the most beloved flowers and plants that I had collected and dried.

-Creating helps ease the busy mind and nurture the creative spirit, allowing access to higher levels of consciousness and awareness.
+Creating helps ease the busy mind and nurture the creative spirit, allowing access to heightened states of awareness.